 * * * * *

+Planning Procedures Procedures governing the planning, expansion and reliable interconnection to the ISO Controlled Grid that the ISO may, from time to time, develop.

+* * * * *

-Reliability Upgrade The transmission facilities, other than Direct Assignment Facilities, necessary to interconnect a New Facility safely and reliably to the ISO Controlled Grid, which would not have been necessary but for the interconnection of a New Facility, including (i) network upgrades necessary to remove overloads; and (ii) network upgrades necessary to remedy short circuit or stability problems resulting from the interconnection of a New Facility Operator to the ISO Controlled Grid.
+Reliability Upgrade The transmission facilities, other than Direct Assignment Facilities, necessary to interconnect a New Facility safely and reliably to the ISO Controlled Grid, which would not have been necessary but for the interconnection of a New Facility, including network upgrades necessary to remedy short circuit or stability problems resulting from the interconnection of a New Facility Operator to the ISO Controlled Grid.
+Reliability Upgrades also include, consistent with WSCC practice, the facilities necessary to mitigate any adverse impact a New Facility’s interconnection may have on a path’s WSCC path rating.

 * * * * *